 UNESCO has named these monasteries World Heritage.The name "Meteora" is derived from "meteorizo", meaning something like "floating in the air".
 This name describes the location of the monasteries, which were built on high cliffs, so that they sometimes seem to float, when there is mist.

 Someone who sees this place for the first time thinks immediately of a geological wonder.
 Thousands of small and large rocks form a surreal landscape.
-On the top of large rocks courageous monks built these monasteries at an altitude of 400 meters in their desire to be closer to God.
+On the top of large rocks courageous monks have built these monasteries at an altitude of 400 meters in their desire to be closer to God.

 During the 14th Century further monasteries were built and the religious facilities were supported financially and by the grant of privileges by local rulers such as King Simeon.
 Over the years, several monasteries and hermitages were created, whose founders have survived only partially by name.